Discover the most beautiful waterfalls in the world in this ultimate guide!

 Jog Falls is a waterfall located on the Sharavati River in Karnataka, India.
 In full flow the water thunders down the cliff, away from the rocks, making it the tallest un-tiered waterfall in India.
 To fully experience these falls, hike to the base and take a plunge in the pool.

-Learn more about off the beaten path destinations in India in this post.
+Learn more about off the beaten path destinations in India in this article.

 16. Paulina Falls